 Identify an appropriate assessment method and scoring instrument for each enabling learning objective.

-In a separate document, justify your IOAP by answering the following questions:
+In a separate document, justify your assessment strategyby answering the following questions:

 Are the levels at which the learning objectives are written appropriate for the intended audience?
 How do you know?